JCWardle/mrick/card-gen/README.md

 - Normalize exploration ("Trying new things", "Exploring kinks together")
 - Focus on couples ("Trying new positions together", "Discussing boundaries together")
 - Be specific but not explicit ("BDSM exploration" not "Hardcore BDSM")

+**Descriptions:**
+- 2 sentences maximum (mobile-friendly)
+- Briefly explain what the topic is
+- Use approachable, non-clinical language
+- Keep it informative but concise
+- Example: "Playful resistance involves saying 'no' when you mean 'yes' in a teasing, consensual way.
+It's about creating tension and playfulness while maintaining clear boundaries."

 **❌ DON'T:**
 - Clinical language ("Sexual compatibility assessment")